 It's complicated by the lack of a generally agreed philosophical answer for the definition of a 'person'.

-The question is an example of the Sorites Paradox - which points to the inherent vagueness associated with judging 'categories' - e.g. when does a heap of rice cease to be a heap if one removes one grain at a time.
+The question is an example of thewhich points to the inherent vagueness associated with judging 'categories' - e.g. When does a 'heap' of rice cease to be a 'heap' if one removes one grain at a time?

 If you have skills or interests in a particular field, and have suggestions for Wikenigma, get in touch !